daveta/analytics/telemetry_enhancements/TelemetryEnhancements.md

     ...
 }
 ```
-Note: When the standard properties are not logged, it will cause the out of box reports shipped with the product to stop working.
+Note: When the standard properties are not logged, it will cause the Application Insights out of box reports shipped with the product to stop working.

 ### Add properties per invocation
 Sometimes it's necessary to add additional properties during the invocation: